Anand Murugesan

 An inspiring visit to the Khadi cottage industry next door (we bought handmade fabric for made-to-fit shirts by a local tailor) and taking in the moment with a view of the Silent Valley.

-You can find fieldwork pictures on our Greening the Margin project here and my sketch (below) of a bestselling book my daughter recommended I read, and I recommend you do; it’s a short read.
+Here is my sketch (below) of a bestselling book my daughter recommended I read, and I recommend you do; it’s a short read.

-A dated picture of traditional seed sowing on my parents’ farm in Tamil Nadu, India (below, on the left) and me breaking traditions (on the right).
+And a dated picture of traditional seed sowing on my parents’ farm in Tamil Nadu, India (below, on the left) and me breaking traditions (on the right).

 My brother worked on the effect of angular momentum or spin velocity in the formation of galaxies; more recently on examining the interactive effect of angular momentum and gravitation in the formation of celestial bodies.
 My brother lives in the part of the world where, in theory, water flowing down the drain is expected to spin in the opposite direction compared to the drains in parts I am in… ;)